bogdan-l-2000/asp-net-core-weather-application/README.md

-# asp-net-core-weather-application
+# weather-application-asp-net-core
-A weather application for learning ASP.NET Core
+Learning ASP.NET Core by creating a weather application.